JeremiahMutuc/python-fetchAPi/README.md

 # python-fetchAPi

-This has a command which you can fetch an API using Python
+It has a command which you can fetch an API using Python